ironsheep/P2-Click-eInk/Docs/README.md

 ## The hardware

-These documents serve as additional reference for the eInk display as shipped from Parallax.com.
+These documents serve as additional reference for the eInk display as shipped from Parallax.com and Mikroe.com.

 **1.54" iInk hardware** (avail from [Mikroe.com](https://www.mikroe.com/e-paper-bundle-1))
 <p align="center">